Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs: Introduction

 where the variable $\vx$ is partitioned into multiple disjoint blocks $\vx_1,\ldots,\vx_m$, $f$ is a continuously differentiable and convex function, and each $g_i$ is a lower semi-continuous extended-valued convex but possibly non-differentiable function.
 Besides the nonseparable affine constraint, \eqref{eq:mb-prob} can also include certain block separable constraint by letting part of $g_i$ be an indicator function of a convex set, e.g., nonnegativity constraint.

 We will present a novel asynchronous (async-) parallel primal-dual method (see Algorithm \ref{alg:async-rpdc}) towards finding a solution to \eqref{eq:mb-prob}.
 Suppose there are multiple nodes (or cores, CPUs).
 We let one node (called \emph{master node}) update both primal and dual variables and all the remaining ones (called \emph{worker nodes}) compute and provide block gradients of $f$ to the master node.
 We assume each $g_i$ is proximable (see the definition in \eqref{eq:prox} below).
-In addition, we make the following assumption: \begin{assumption} The computation of $\nabla_i f(\vx)$ is roughly at least $p-1$ times more expensive than $\vA_i \vx_i$ for all $i$, where $p$ is the number of nodes. \end{assumption} This assumption is only for the purpose to achieve nice practical speed-up performance of the async-parallel method.
-When it holds, the master node can quickly digest the block gradient information fed by all worker nodes, and thus the latters will keep working.
-Note that our theoretical analysis do not require this assumption.
-If there is only one node (i.e., $p=1$), the assumption always holds, and our method provides a novel serial primal-dual BCU with adaptive stepsize for solving \eqref{eq:mb-prob}.
+When there is a single node, our method reduces to a novel serial primal-dual BCU for solving \eqref{eq:mb-prob}; see Algorithm \ref{alg:rpdc}.